Top 10 Richest Cricket Board in the World ( 2025)

 Primary Revenue Sources:

-• Seven Network/Foxtel broadcast deal (A$1.2 billion)
+• Seven Network/Foxtel broadcast deal (A$1.2 billion over 7 years from 2018)

-• Big Bash League commercial rights
+• Big Bash League (BBL) and Women's Big Bash League (WBBL) commercial rights

-• Corporate partnerships (Commonwealth Bank, KFC)
+• Corporate partnerships (e.g., Commonwealth Bank, KFC, Vodafone)

 3. England and Wales Cricket Board (ECB)